Skip to main content

 • Project has at least one (1) post-construction control

-The City developed a standardized template for use, TRT 00132.
-For the current version, please visit Operations and Maintenance Plan Template - PDF.
+Please refer to the City developed standardized template for use, TRT 00132, Operations and Maintenance Plan Template, linked below in the resources.
 A Word version of this document is available by contacting staff at postconstruction.storm@phoenix.gov.

 Operations and Maintenance